stevenh1223/slash/README.md

 ## Notes

-The comment section is the most difficult part.
+The comment section is the most challenging part.

 ## License